esecules/fbar-helper/README.md

 # fbar-helper
-Python tool to help with finding the maximum account balance given a CSV file containing transactions.
+Python tool to help with finding the maximum account balance of several accounts given a CSV files containing transactions.

 # Usage
 * **First** you will need to add a row for each account with the year's starting balance.
 Something like: